…we’re probably doing some really stupid things in CSS we don’t know about…

 Before Jumping into the main topic of this article, first we need to understand how the browser renders a page.

-1. As soon as the user enters the URL, the browser fetches the HTML source code from the server and then parses that HTML and convert it into the tokens we all know and love, like <head>, <body>, <div> and in the end the tokens are converted into nodes.
-Only then we have the DOM Tree;
+1. As soon as the user enters the URL, the browser fetches the HTML source code from the server and then parses that HTML and convert it into the tokens we all know and love, like,,

 - The RenderTree is constructed following the next steps: